 If your client is interested in an app-less solution, explain how QR codes and NFC tags work.
 Most Android and iPhones natively support both these technologies and do not require an additional solution.

 Here is a list of resources that will help you answer your client’s questions-

 Now that you have laid down the groundwork, explain the Beaconstac platform briefly and how the end-to-end solution works seamlessly.
 A short demo to show how and when the platform is used to create a markdown card or an interactive form will further solidify your stance.

-If you are pitching to a client on iOS, make sure to have the NearBee app downloaded on their iPhone and explain its features to them.
+If you are pitching to a client on iOS or Android, make sure to have the NearBee app downloaded on their iPhone and explain its features to them.